-CONFIRMATION/CONSENT THAT MY CHILD MAY WALK TO AND FROM SCHOOL/HOME ALONE details.
-I understand the school may revoke this consent if child safety is
+CONFIRMATION/CONSENT THAT MY CHILD MAY WALK TO AND FROM SCHOOL/HOME ALONE

 I confirm that who is in \ Year may walk home

 from school alone.

-I confirm that I have read and understood the school's walking home alone policy.
-In the event of an emergency please contact
+I confirm that I have read and un l's walking home alone policy.

 Name: tel:

 Relationship to child: mob:

 Name: tel:

 Relationship to child: mob:

 Sign: Date:

 Print:

-I will notify the school immediately of any changes to the emergency contact
+I will notify the school immedidetails.
+I understand the scho